 Corporate governance is a topic of high priority for the Supervisory Board.
 In its own estimation, the Supervisory Board has an adequate number of independent members.
-There were no conflicts of interest, as defined by the German Corporate Governance Code, involving Supervisory Board members during 2017.
+There were no conflicts of interest, as defined by the German Corporate Governance Code, involving Supervisory Board members during the year under review.
+In fiscal 2019, the Chairman of the Supervisory Board was prepared to hold talks with investors on topics pertaining to the Supervisory Board as appropriate, and remains willing to do so.
+The Supervisory Board will carry out its next self-assessment in fiscal 2020 on account of this year's election and resulting new composition of the Supervisory Board.

-After addressing corporate governance topics in detail, the Executive Board and Supervisory Board resolved to adopt and issue the updated Declaration of Conformity on February 14, 2018 (Executive Board) and on February 28, 2018 (Supervisory Board) and jointly issued it on February 28, 2018 in accordance with section 161 of the German Stock Corporation Act.
-The statement is permanently available on the website of Merck KGaA, Darmstadt, Germany (https://www.emdgroup.com/en/investors/corporate-governance.html).
-More information about corporate governance at Merck KGaA, Darmstadt, Germany, including the compensation of the Executive Board and Supervisory Board, is given in the Statement on Corporate Governance on pages 170 et seq. of the Annual Report.
+After discussing corporate governance issues in detail, the Executive Board and the Supervisory Board on February 3, 2020 adopted the updated Declaration of Conformity and issued it jointly on February 3, 2020, in accordance with section 161 AktG.
+The statement is permanently available on the website of Merck KGaA, Darmstadt, Germany

+(www.emdgroup.com/en/investors/corporate-governance/reports.html).
+More information about corporate governance at Merck KGaA, Darmstadt, Germany, including the compensation of the Executive Board and Supervisory Board, is given in the Statement on Corporate Governance of the Annual Report.